unkcs/gtav-sourcecode-build-guide/README.md

    - **If you get error S1023, Uninstall `Visual C++ 2010 Redistributable` & Reinstall DirectX SDK - (June 2010).**
 2. Install 7-Zip
 3. Install Visual Studio 2012
-   - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space, none of them are needed for the build.
+   - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space due to none of them are needed for the build.
 4. Install Update 4 for Visual Studio 2012
 5. Install Incredibuild 4.0
    - If you encounter the error that the installer is "Blocked by your administrator", follow these steps: